YJY1029/cnm/README.md

 # Core of Normal Microarchitecture
-## Memo - 4/19
+## Update Log - 4/20
-总体而言，现在是总线协议和写回的问题，依然对总体架构比较自信
-昨天玩了一天，预计周四前能完成
-周二：解决写回问题，粗略过一遍R类型和I类型
-周三下午：完成总线协议
-周三晚：检查，准备进行debug
+Ver 0.8.9 alpha finished, woohoo~
+Debugging!

 This project is an RV32I core of normal, simple and classical microarchitecture.
 This first version of design is very simple, focusing on simplicity and readability rather than performance, as it only has a three-stage pipeline, which is divided into instruction fetch, instruction decoding and execution.